 3. Forecast backend requirements

 Businesses can anticipate future resource demand by looking at historical infrastructure measurements.
-For instance, if some hosts were under-provisioned during a recent product launch, you can specify additional CPU and RAM in the future during similar events to reduce stress on crucial systems.
+For instance, if some hosts were under-provisioned during a recent product launch, you can specify additional CPU and RAM during similar events to reduce stress on crucial systems.

 4. Configuration assurance testing